CALENDAR

 2.0 hours

-170 Fashion Analysis
+170 Fashion Analysis and Personal Development

 Gives students the opportunity to accumulate and use information and guidelines about how to most effectively and economically meet individual needs relating to appearance and conduct.
 Students receive comprehensive instruction on wardrobe planning, textiles, self-figure analysis and garment care.
 Students also learn about true femininity in the social graces and personal conduct.